oracle-quickstart/oke-unreal-pixel-streaming/deploy/README.md

 > `*` Specific GPU shape can also vary depending on the application and scaling demands.
 It is recommended to evaluate performance and settings accordingly.

-### Default Node Pool

-The default (or general) node pool is considered for multipurpose installations or cluster-wide resources such as ingress controller, telemetry services, applications, etc.

-For purposes of this example, the standard _Quick Create_ workflow with public API and private workers is considered adequate.
-Select alternatives, or customize as necessary.

-> Once created, note that the worker node subnet will have a `10.0.10.0/24` CIDR range.

 ### Turn Node Pool